 Attendance is important.
-A student who is not in his/her assigned classroom by the tardy bell shall be considered tardy.
+A student who is not in their assigned classroom by the tardy bell shall be considered tardy.
 Any student arriving late to school is to report to the school office before proceeding to class.
 Being in school on time is your child's job and will help your child learn an important life-skill for later work in a paying career.

 Any absence for illness, injury, death in family, doctor's appointment or other such emergency shall be recognized as excused.
 Parents are requested to call the office or send a note to school with their child explaining the reason for the absence.
-After 5 consecutive days (unless due to COVID), a doctor's note is required.
+After 4 consecutive days, a doctor's note is required.